 A written selection procedure is applied for external candidates with a different study background than Medicine from the Erasmus University who apply for the Research Master program in Health Sciences.
-The application forms of these students will be assessed by the Admission and Assessment Committee.
-All medical students who write an application letter for the MSc Health Sciences or the MSc Clinical Research will be invited for an interview.
+The application documents of these students will be assessed by the Admission and Assessment Committee.
+For medical students, an interview can be part of the admission procedure.
 If there are insufficient places on one of the Health Sciences or Clinical Research Masters suitable candidates will be offered a place on the other Master.

-The applicant will receive a written response or email within six weeks with the outcome of his application.
+The applicant will receive a written response within six weeks with the outcome of his application.

 All medical students at the Erasmus MC who write an application letter are invited for an interview.
 A written selection procedure is first applied for the other candidates who apply for the Research Master program.
 The application forms of these students will be assessed by the Admissions and Assessment Committee.
 On this basis, selected students are invited for an interview.
+The applicant will receive a written response within six weeks of the interview with the outcome of his application.

 Candidates who meet the selection criteria listed under 1.2 can be invited by the Admissions and Assessment Committee for an additional admission interview (in person or online) and an entrance examination.
 Admission is decided based on results achieved in previous education, the result obtained in the entrance examination, the references, and the personal motivation of the candidate, as presented in the written motivation and/or the individual admission interview.
 The Admissions and Assessment Committee determines whether a student is admitted to the program.
-The applicant receives a written notification or an email of the outcome of his application within six weeks, unless the entrance exam has not yet been taken at that time.
+The applicant receives a written notification of the outcome of his application within six weeks, unless the entrance exam has not yet been taken at that time.